The Best Open-Air Swimming in the Helsinki Area

 Take a break from hiking or exploring the park’s trails and savour the joy of swimming in these serene natural pools.
 Enjoy the invigorating sensation of the water against your skin, and let the beauty of Nuuksio National Park embrace you as you indulge in this extraordinary aquatic experience.

-Swimming in Nuuksio suits hikers who wish to rest now and then.
-The lakes are calm,m but there are no lifeguards on duty.
+Swimming in Nuuksio suits hikers who wish to rest occasionally.
+The lakes are calm, but there are no lifeguards on duty.
 It is important not to swim and hike alone in the Nuuksio area.

 Open-Air Swimming in Winter in the Helsinki area

 It is possible to swim outside in the wintertime even though the temperature may fall below 20 degrees Celsius.
-Some outdoor swimming places are heated, but most are cold, so you swim in 0-degree water.
+Some outdoor swimming places are heated, but most are not, so you swim in water that is often cold, sometimes as low as 0 degrees.

 These winter swimming spots are also ideal for a visit in the summer.